Khadas Docs

 +

-+If this temporary setting fixes your Wi-Fi problem, you should proceed to the permanent method below.
++If this temporary setting resolves your Wi-Fi issue, proceed to the permanent method below.

 <WRAP important > <WRAP important >